There is much to Yoga than the physical postures associated with Asana. Come and find the branch of Yoga that is right

 Jnana is the first of the seven traditional yoga forms.
 Many trace its lineage to Vedas and the early Upanishads.
-Jnana and Raja Yoga involve specific meditations to investigate the subtleties of the mind.
+Jnana and Raja Yoga use meditation methods to investigate the mind’s subtleties.

-This is a school that promotes a holistic approach combining several of the most popular techniques.
+This school promotes a holistic approach combining several of the most popular techniques.
 It uses Vinyasa style postures and self-reflection, chanting, breathing exercises, and meditation.

 Karma Yoga is the third of the seven traditional forms.
 It is a Yoga practice focusing on positive action.
 This is the primary focus of those who become monks.
 It shows kindness without the expectations of reward other than by showing kindness.

 It can be an unnoticed deed like cleaning up litter, fixing a fallen sign, or saving a drowning insect.
 These things are acts of kindness.
 It revolves around doing things for the greater good.

 The Bhagavad Gita is the primary source of this philosophy and practice.
 It focuses on self-talk to transform attitude.
 This idea is to view all actions as an act of sacrifice to our divine nature.
 The application of this practice makes daily activities meaningful.